 This Rainforest Bingo is a fun game is a great way to get kids excited about the many ecosystems that our world has and learn about animals that they won’t see in their everyday life.
 And it is much safer than almost driving off a cliff. *wink*

 Whether it is with numbers or animals, daubers or manipulatives.
-Bingo is an energetic, fast moving, versatile game that can be played over and over without boredom setting in!
+Preschool bingo is an energetic, fast moving, versatile game that can be played over and over without boredom setting in!

 This particular Rain Forest Animal Bingo game is perfect for students from preschool through even 2nd grade!
 The animals are fun yet realistic.
 The colors are bold and bright.
 This makes this bingo game extra fun!